ErikSeewald/Planetnove/README.md

 The tank robot explores the planet board using simple line following.
 Whenever it reaches a node, it starts communicating with the mothership.
 When it has decided what direction to depart in, it sends that information to the mothership and waits for confirmation.
 The mothership can then use its superior triangulation processing power to determine the next node the tank will arive at.
 Upon arrival the tank notifies the mothership and then receives a message with it's new position as well as the available paths from this position.
 To keep the cost of communications low, the tank has to remember the map layout and make its own pathing decisions based on only these short messages.
-Once the tank has explored the entire planet, i.e. has explored all paths of all nodes that it encountered, it informs the mothership.
+Once the tank has explored the entire planet, i.e., has explored all paths of all nodes that it encountered, it informs the mothership.

 There are a few additional cases that can happen:
 - The mothership rejects the tank's request for departue in a direction.
 In that case the tank will need to choose another direction and send another request.
 (Note: The motherships rejection of a direction at a node is temporary.
 If the tank returns to the same node